aeeckhou/shallowHRD/README.md

 /path/to/Rscript /path/to/shallowHRD.R /path/to/SAMPLE_NAME.bam_ratio.txt /path/to/output_directory /path/to/cytoBand_adapted_fr_hg19.csv
 ```

-One file, named *example.bam_ratio.txt*, is downloadable in the repository to try *shallowHRD*.
+Two examples are downloadable in the repository to try *shallowHRD*.

 ## Outputs